 Student Representatives Sought for City Boards and Commissions

-KidsMatter, a Naperville nonprofit dedicated to building resilient kids who say “No” to destructive choices and “Yes” to endless possibilities, developed the Leadership Academy to enhance the student representative experience.
-The Leadership Academy will provide leadership skills training that applies to many areas of life, familiarize students with board and commission meeting protocols and provide peer connections and the ability to share experiences among student representatives.
-The Leadership Academy includes a kick-off event on Saturday, Oct.
-31, as well as two check-in meetings later in the 2020-2021 school year.
+KidsMatter, a Naperville non-profit dedicated to building resilient kids who say “No” to destructive choices and “Yes” to endless possibilities, has developed the Leadership Academy to enhance the student representative experience.
+The Leadership Academy will provide leadership skills training that applies to many domains in life, familiarizes students with the structure of meeting protocols, and creates peer connections and the ability to share experiences among student representatives.

+Students must live within the boundaries of the City of Naperville.
 Preference is given to high school seniors; however, all high school students may apply.
-Those students who served on a board or commission in previous years will need to reapply.
+Any students who have served on a board or commission in previous years will need to reapply.
 Students should anticipate actively participating on the board or commission and the Leadership Academy; therefore, consideration should be given to the time commitment required.
-Due to the COVID-19 pandemic, all board and commission meetings are currently being held remotely using Zoom webinar technology.

 About Naperville: Located 28 miles west of Chicago, Naperville, Ill., is home to approximately 145,000 people.
 This vibrant, thriving city consistently ranks as a top community in the nation in which to live, raise children and retire.
 The city is home to acclaimed public and parochial schools, the best public library system in the country, an array of healthcare options and an exceptionally low crime rate.
 Naperville has ready access to a variety of public transportation, housing and employment options.
 The city’s diversified employer base features high technology firms, retailers and factories, as well as small and home-based businesses.
 Residents also enjoy world-class parks, diverse worship options, the opportunity to serve on several City boards and commissions, a thriving downtown shopping and dining area, a renowned outdoor history museum known as Naper Settlement and an active civic community.
 For more information, please visit our website at www.naperville.il.us.